-During this time (30-35 minutes), walk around to each group, make sure they have understood the instructions, and answer any questions.
-Ask the group to indicate to the facilitator when they have completed their assignment.
-When they have, ask each group to designate one person
+- During this time (30-35 minutes), walk around to each group, make sure they have understood the instructions, and answer any questions.
+Ask the group to indicate when they have completed their assignment.
+When they have, ask each group to designate one person as a 'discussant' who will stay by the group's cards to share (not defend) the thinking of the group when others come to read their cards. - Through discussion and from referring to their Learner Guide, each group highlights key elements of inclusive development, and places them on the wall or the ground surrounding the term inclusive development (10-15 min.).